RiTchola/RiTchola/README.md

 👋 Hi,
 - I’m Rina TCHOLA SEUKAM
-- 💞️ I’m looking to collaborate on projet as Junior Developper 📫 You can reatch me on linkedin
+- 💞️ I’m looking to collaborate on projet as Junior Developper 📫 You can reatch me on linkedin or by email Yseukam@yahoo.com

   MY SKILLS ARE :
   - ✨Back-end : JAVA , PYTHON , PHP , SPRING BOOT, MYSQL, H2DATABASE, PHPMYADMIN, FIREBIRD